“Use it or lose it’

 There are many parts of the body that help to maintain balance, but the principle mechanism for balance are the vestibular sensors in the ears.

-The vestibular sensors in both ears are designed to keep the body aligned over the center of gravity.
+The vestibular sensors in both ears are designed to keep the body aligned over the centre of gravity.
 Have you ever had a bash in the ear, or you spin around, this upsets the balancing mechanisms causing you to feel dizzy, equally if the head is well balanced on top of the spine in such a way, that head is going upwards relative to the spine and the spine is lengthening; this facilitates optimal balance in the spine and ear sensors.

 Proprioception (body position awareness), and vision are equally important, these parts work together, contributing equally or relying more on one system or two, to keep us stable and balanced.

 Your eyes tell you how our body is oriented with the ground.
 They help you stay upright.
 You only have to close your eyes to appreciate the importance of vision; most of us start to sway ever so slightly.
-Try closing your eyes and lift one foot off the ground; you’ll appreciate the stabilizing effect of vision.
+Try closing your eyes and lift one foot off the ground; you’ll appreciate the stabilising effect of vision.

 The feet are often overlooked but also play an essential part in balance.